icons8/lunacy-docs/docs/interface.md

 ## [The Canvas](#the-canvas)

 The canvas is your working area.
 It has no boundaries, so you can add objects wherever you want.
-But if you need to observe certain frames you can add <a href="https://docs.icons8.com/tools/#artboard-tool" target="_blank">artboards</a> to the canvas.
+But if you need to observe certain frames you can add [artboards](#artboards) to the canvas.
 Also, you can toggle on and off the display of [rulers](#rulers-and-guides) and [grids](#grids) on the canvas.

 ### Moving around the canvas